hungngocphat01/MachineLearning-AndrewNg-Coursera/README.md

 These are my answers for the programming assignments of the Machine Learning course by Prof. Andrew Ng on Coursera.
-Programming languages: Octave (6.2.0) and a Python 3 equivalent script.
+Programming language: Octave (6.2.0).
+As Python is quite ubiquitous in the field of machine learning nowadays, for each exercise I also implement a Python script that does the equivalent tasks as the Octave scripts.
 Last updated: July 2021.

 What have been implemented: